 Haggling in Vietnam is an essential part of the shopping experience—that is a Vietnam culture fact!
 Prices are more of a starting point than anything else, and accepting the initial price is rarely necessary.
 Engage with the locals rather than paying the inflated “tourist price,” for a much more authentic—not to mention cheaper—trip.

 Visit Vietnam with YMT Vacations

 Having a great experience traveling through Vietnam starts with knowing what to do or not to do.
 The very next step is picking the right tour provider.
-YMT Vacations can help you make the most of your Vietnamese adventure on our Journey through Vietnam, an unforgettable voyage through the highlights of this fascinating country.
+YMT Vacations can help you make the most of your Vietnamese adventure on our Journey through Vietnam, an unforgettable land tour and voyage through the highlights of this fascinating country.
 To view departure dates, or to make your reservations to join us, call your travel agent or YMT Vacations at 1-888-756-9072.